sheakeogh/My-Spotify-App/README.md

 **Frontend**

+Navigate to shea-spotify-api, do this by
+<code>cd shea-spotify-website</code>

 Once the backend server is running it is time to build the React.
 Similar to the backend, first we must install npm.
 Do this like so
 <code>npm install</code>